-Yorkshire and the Humber Clinical Networks are hosting a series of events to support primary care teams with the management of physical health in patients with serious mental health conditions.
+Yorkshire and the Humber Clinical Networks are hosting two webinars to support primary care teams with the management of physical health in patients with serious mental health conditions.

 The National Institute for Health and Clinical Excellence (NICE) recommends annual physical health checks for people with serious mental illness (SMI).
 Evidence shows that people with SMI die up to twenty years younger than the average population.
 Preventable cardiovascular disease (CVD) is the major cause of death, along with endocrine disease and respiratory failure.
 Evidence also suggests that these individuals receive a lesser standard of health promotion and physical health care and despite national awareness and guidelines early mortality rates have not improved.